prmrdl/XenGuide/sites/prototype/content/Ocean/portsearch.md

 {{< fig src="../ocean-dashboard-search.png" text="The port-to-port search with a result." >}}

-Simply enter an origin port and a destination port, select your preferred container type, and click **Search**.
+Simply enter an origin port and a destination port, select your preferred <a href="https://support.xeneta.com/hc/en-us/articles/115002624293-Container-Types" target="_blank">container type</a>, and click **Search**.

 ## Search Results